tommarek/Mining-fee-remover/README.md

 # TODO:

+- this doesn't work on latest version of EthOS because of incompatible nfqueue version.
+Will make it work ASAP.
 - Add config file
 - Add support for custom worker names.
 This doesn't work now as modifying packet lenght forces pool to close connection.
 - Windows version?